mendix/docs/content/studio/collaboration.md

 ## 1 Introduction

-Collaboration is an important concept of Studio.
+Collaboration is an important process in Mendix Studio.

-You share your app model changes with your team members automatically, both with Studio and Studio Pro users.
-This process is called [collaborative development](collaborative-development).
+You can work together with your team members on one project in Studio and Studio Pro.
+The changes to your app model will be shared and synchronized automatically.
+This process is called collaborative development.
+For more information, see [Collaborative Development in Studio](collaborative-development).

-You can also leave comments and collaborate with your team members in the [Buzz](collaboration-buzz) pane.
+You can also collaborate with your team members while creating the app and leave comment and create feedback items in the **Buzz** pane.
+For more information, see [Buzz](collaboration-buzz).

 ## 2 Main Documents in This Category